gabrielfalcao/sure/docs/source/how-it-works.rst

-As Gabriel imagined, it wouldn't take long for Lincoln Clarete to achieve that goal, he then presently wrote most if not all the code currently present inside :py:mod:`sure.magic` and also took the idea forward and evolvend it, ultimately resulting in the publishing of the Python Package `forbidden fruit
+As Gabriel imagined, it wouldn't take long for Lincoln Clarete to achieve that goal, he then presently wrote most if not all the code currently present inside :py:mod:`sure.special` and also took the idea forward and evolvend it, ultimately resulting in the publishing of the Python Package `forbidden fruit
 <http://clarete.github.io/forbiddenfruit/>`_.

-The only catch is that the functionallity inside :py:mod:`sure.magic` is primarily guaranteed to work only with CPython, the original implementation of Python in the C programming language.
+The only catch is that the functionallity inside :py:mod:`sure.special` is primarily guaranteed to work only with CPython, the original implementation of Python in the C programming language.